shakeel-faiz/FF/003/database.md

 -   **Retail**: For tracking products, sales, and customer data.
 -   **Healthcare**: For storing patient information and medical records.
 -   **Education**: For managing student data, course details, and grades.

+## What are Types of Databases?

+There are several types of databases each designed for specific needs:

+1.  **Relational Databases (RDBMS)**: Use tables with rows and columns to store data and support SQL for querying.
+Examples: MySQL, PostgreSQL, Oracle.
+2.  **NoSQL Databases**: Designed for unstructured or semi-structured data, offering flexibility in data storage.
+Examples: MongoDB, Cassandra, Redis.
+3.  **In-Memory Databases**: Store data primarily in RAM for faster access.
+Examples: Redis, Memcached.
+4.  **Graph Databases**: Store data in graph structures with nodes, edges, and properties.
+Examples: Neo4j, ArangoDB.
+5.  **Object-Oriented Databases**: Store data in the form of objects, similar to how they are represented in object-oriented programming.
+Examples: ObjectDB, db4o.
+6.  **Columnar Databases**: Organize data in columns rather than rows, optimizing for read-heavy operations.
+Examples: Apache Cassandra, HBase.
+7.  **Document-Oriented Databases**: Store data as documents, typically in JSON or BSON format.
+Examples: MongoDB, CouchDB.
+8.  **Time-Series Databases**: Optimized for storing and querying time-stamped data.
+Examples: InfluxDB, TimescaleDB.
+9.  **Key-Value Databases**: Store data as key-value pairs, ideal for fast lookups.
+Examples: Redis, DynamoDB.
+10.  **Distributed Databases**: Data is distributed across multiple physical locations to ensure high availability and fault tolerance.
+Examples: Apache Cassandra, Google Spanner.

+## What is Data Warehouse?

+A **data warehouse** is a specialized system designed to store and manage large amounts of historical data from multiple sources.
+It consolidates data from various operational databases and external sources into a single, centralized repository often structured in a way that supports complex queries and data analysis.
+Data warehouses are optimized for read-heavy operations such as reporting and business intelligence (BI) tasks.
+They use techniques like data cleaning, transformation and integration to ensure high-quality, consistent data for decision-making and strategic insights.
+Examples of data warehousing tools include **Amazon Redshift**, **Snowflake** and **Google BigQuery**.